Friday, March 27, 2026

 Consumer vulnerability is a leadership responsibility and firmly on the FCA’s radar.

 On 10 October 2024, the FCA fined TSB Bank £10,910,500 for failing to treat customers in arrears fairly.
 TSB had already paid £99.9 million in redress to 232,849 mortgage, overdraft, credit card and loan customers.
-The issue wasn’t bad intent by TSB, it was weak systems and controls that produced poor outcomes for consumers in financial difficulty.
+The issue wasn’t bad intent by TSB.
+It was weak systems and controls that produced poor outcomes for consumers in financial difficulty.

 If you lead a regulated complaints function, the question is simple:

-What does being vulnerable mean: the FCA definition
+What does vulnerable mean under FCA guidance?

 The FCA Handbook defines a vulnerable customer as someone who is especially susceptible to harm because of personal circumstances.